Cover - Content - Structure

-The title stands for the book part and invites you while reading to ride with me and my grandma (in a figurative sense - see key experience in the book) in the ferris wheel of mindfulness.
-The passengers from the book, who are already happily waiting on the platform below, accompany us on this journey.
-Get in and experience the journey with us.
+The title “Riding on the Ferris Wheel of Mindfulness with Grandma” stands for the book part and invites you while reading to join my Grandma and me (see key experience) on our ride on the ferris wheel of mindfulness.
+The passengers shown on the book cover, who are already happily waiting on the platform below, accompany us on this journey.
+Get in and experience the journey together with us.

-Different with the subtitle.
-It stands for the part of the diary in which you tell your own story.
-Here you determine your central key experience and decide who rides the Ferris wheel of mindfulness with you.
-With every new entry from your life, it becomes more and more your journey, on which you will get even closer to yourself and your fellow human beings.
+On the other hand, the subtitle “Your Mindfulness Journal” stands for the journal part in which you tell your own story.
+Here you determine your central key experience and decide who rides the ferris wheel of mindfulness with you.
+With each new entry from your everyday life, it will – step by step - become your journey, which will get you even closer to yourself and your fellow human beings.